The Wreck of the Peter Iredale has lain exposed on Oregon’s coast in Fort Stevens State Park since 1906.

 Visiting the Shipwreck

 The impressive Peter Iredale shipwreck is located in Fort Stevens State Park, Oregon.
-It’s a great place to experience some local Oregon history or to simply enjoy a walk along the beach.
+It’s a great place to experience some local Oregon history, enjoy a walk along the beach, or try your hand at ocean sports such as eFoiling (aka eSurfboards) or kayaking.

 Plus, it’s easy to get to.
 You don’t need to hike for miles or sweat up a giant hill to visit the shipwreck.
 Even though I do love doing those things, every once in awhile it’s nice not to.